 1. Organic Facebook Marketing

-Same goes for Facebook ecommerce marketing.
 Most ecommerce store owners start selling their products through numerous Facebook BUY & SELL groups.
 Thousands of these exist and are free to join.
-To start marketing your products, choose only those groups that are RELEVANT to you and within your LOCALITY.
+To start marketing your products, choose only those groups that are RELEVANT to you and are within your LOCALITY.

-But all this is in vain if you don’t have a Facebook page setup first.
+However, if you don’t have a Facebook page setup first, everything is in vain.

-Here are a few examples of how social media marketing works on Facebook.
-And, if you are not already doing it, here is how to do it.
+Below are a few examples of how social media marketing works on Facebook.
+And, if you aren’t already doing it, here are a few ways you can.

 1.1.
 Group post